musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 For any issues or queries, please raise a ticket on the GitHub repository or email me at ilemonamustapha@gmail.com.

 ## API Documentation ##
-The application exposes RESTful APIs for creating and managing digital wallets.
+The application exposes RESTful APIs for creating and managing digital wallet accounts.
-It's as important to document (as is the development) and make your APIs available in a readable manner for frontend teams or external consumers.
+It's as important to document (as is the development) and communicate your APIs in a readable manner to frontend teams or external consumers.
 The tool for API documentation used in this project is Swagger, you can open the same inside a browser at the following url - [here](http://localhost:9090/swagger-ui/index.html#/)